 Sunday Without God is an anime based on a light novel series written by Kimihito Irie and illustrated by Shino.
 The anime is produced by Madhouse and is directed by Yuji Kumazawa.
-The series began airing in Japan on July 6, 2013.
+The series aired on Japanese television from July 6-September 21, 2013.
+As of this writing, Sentai Filmworks holds the North American license for Sunday Without God.

 The series is set in a fictional world where 15 years prior to the start of the story, people stopped giving birth, and the dead cannot find rest unless they are buried by individuals known as “gravekeepers.”
-The story goes that God abandoned the world on a Sunday, and this is why these things have happened.
+The story goes that God abandoned the world on a Sunday, so these things started happening.

 With Hampnie’s death, Ai decides to go on a journey to save the world.
 Accompanying her on the journey are Julie and Scar.
 As the series progresses, Ai finds herself going to the town of Ortus, being kidnapped and made to attend Goran Academy, and accompanying her new friend Alis Colors to try to free his world from a time loop.

-I have to admit that at the end of the first episode, I wasn’t entirely sure if it would be a series I would enjoy for the long run.
-However, by the end of episode three, I became genuinely interested in the series and wanting to follow it every week.
+I admit that at the end of the first episode, I wasn’t entirely sure if this would be a series I would enjoy for the long run.
+However, by the end of episode three, I became genuinely interested in the series and wanted to follow it every week.

 The storyline that takes place in Ortus was kind of interesting.
 It turns out to be a land of the Deceased, and by the time Ai leaves there, she starts to find herself questioning her journey.